Sohailkhan2k02/Sohailkhan2k02/README.md

 ###

-<p align="left">📚 I'm currently learning backened<br>🎯 Goals: To contribute in GSOC and to become a Software Developer</p>
+<p align="left">📚 I'm currently learning nextjs<br>🎯 Goals: To contribute in GSOC and to become a Software Developer</p>

 ###